A+ (programming language)

 A+ is a high-level, interactive, interpreted array programming language designed for numerically intensive applications, especially those found in financial applications.

 History

-In 1985, Arthur Whitney created the A programming language to replace APL.
+In 1988, Arthur Whitney began work on the A programming language to replace APL.
 Other developers at Morgan Stanley extended it to A+, adding a graphical user interface (GUI) and other language features.
-The GUI A+ was released in 1988.

 Arthur Whitney went on to create a proprietary array language named K. Like J, K omits the APL character set.
 It lacks some of the perceived complexities of A+, such as the existence of statements and two different modes of syntax.

 Features

 A+ provides an extended set of functions and operators, a graphical user interface with automatic synchronizing of widgets and variables, asynchronous executing of functions associated with variables and events, dynamic loading of user compiled subroutines, and other features.
 A+ runs on many Unix variants, including Linux.
 It is free and open source software released under a GNU General Public License.
 A newer GUI has not yet been ported to all supported platforms.

 The A+ language implements the following changes to the APL language: